McGuire2012/BandsNearMe/Documentation/ServerInfo.md

 MS SQL Express with tools have been loaded.

+"The database manager is SQL Management Studio.
+I pinned it on the taskbar for convenience."

 The system administrator account is local with the following password.

 	ID = SA